se2p/ScratchLog/README.md

 Please note that username or email changes from the IDP side are not propagated to the application.
-This means that if a user has been authenticated via SSO once and the user has been added to the database, if the user changes their name and authenticates via SSO again, a new user profile will be created in this case.
+This means that if a user has been authenticated via SSO once and the user has been added to the database, if the user changes their name and authenticates via SSO again, a new user profile will be created.

 ## Build and Deployment